Zofan0/portfoliowebsite/README.md

 ﻿# portfoliowebsite
 website made in nextjs
+cd portfolio
-npm run dev to launch the application
+npm run dev
+to launch the application